 The Velocity Track Display (VTD) technique and its variants (Lee et al. 1994; Roux and Marks 1996; Lee et al. 1999; Liou et al. 2006) fit radial velocity data to a vortex model in order to recover key characteristics of the vortex flow.
-This approach is less sensitive noisv velocitv data. to Unfortunately, the VTD techniques are not designed to retrieve the vortex center, which instead must be predetermined using some other method.
-This makes the retrieval of the remaining vortex parameters particularly sensitive to errors in the specified vortex center when the vortex being retrieved is small relative to the observational resolution.
+This approach is less sensitive noisv velocitv data. to Unfortunately, the VTD techniques are not designed to retrieve the vortex center, which instead must be predetermined using another This makes the retrieval of the method. remaining vortex parameters particularly sensitive to errors in the specified vortex center when the vortex being retrieved is small relative to the observational resolution.

-The method described herein also adopts a vortex-fitting approach.
-More specifically, radial wind observations from two or more close-proximity Doppler radars with overlapping domains are fit to an analytical low-order model of a vortex and nearenvironment.
+The Vortex Detection and Characterization (VDAC) technique described herein also adopts a vortex-fitting approach.
+More specifically, radial wind observations from two or more close-proximity Doppler radars with overlapping domains are fit to an analytical low-order model of a vortex and its near-environment.
 The multiple-Doppler nature of this technique makes it comparable to the dual-Doppler Extended Ground-Based VTD (EGBVTD; Liou et al. 2006).
 However, the model control parameters in our method include the vortex center, making a priori knowledge of the location of the vortex unnecessary.
 This allows the technique to function as a detection algorithm as well as a vortex characterization algorithm.
-The method is being designed for use in CASA (Collaborative Adaptive Sensing of the Atmosphere; McLaughlin et al. 2005; Brotzge et al. 2007) and CASA-like radar networks, whose high observational resolution and overlapping coverage permit more accurate detection and characterization of tornado- and mesocyclone-scale vortices when this approach is used.
+The method is being designed for use in CASA (Collaborative Adaptive Sensing of the Atmosphere; McLaughlin et al. 2005; Brotzge et al. 2007) and CASA-like radar networks, whose high observational resolution and overlapping coverage may permit more accurate detection and characterization of tornado- and mesocyclone-scale vortices.

-A complete description of the original methodology as well as tests of the technique analytically-generated, numericallyusing simulated and real tornadic wind fields were presented in Potvin et al. (2009).
+A complete description of the original VDAC methodology as well as tests of the technique using analytically-generated, numerically-simulated and real tornadic wind fields were presented in Potvin et al. (2009).
 In the current study, recent improvements to the technique as well as new tests with real observations of tornado-like vortices are shown.
 The rest of the paper is organized as follows.
 The newest version of the low-order model is described in section 2.
 The retrieval methodology, including the computation and minimization of the cost function, is described in section 3.
 Section 4 describes the new detection criteria.
-Tests using WSR-88D observations of the 29 May 2004 Oklahoma tornadic supercell are presented in Section 5.
+Tests using WSR-88D observations of the 29 May 2004 Geary, Oklahoma tornado are described in Section 5.

-\ Corresponding Author Address: Corey Potvin, 120 David L. Boren Blvd, Suite 5900, Norman, OK 73072; email: corey.potvin@ou.edu.
+^{} Corresponding Author Address: Corey Potvin, 120 David L. Boren Blvd, Suite 5900, Norman, OK 73072; email: corey.potvin@ou.edu.

-A summary and plans for future work follow in section 6.
+Tests with Doppler-On-Wheels observations of a tornado are presented in Section 6.
+A summary and plans for future work follow in section 7.